lifthrasiir/angolmois/INTERNALS.md

 	COOL:   58ms    29ms    19ms    14ms    12ms    10ms    8ms     ...

 This results in considerably narrower COOL area and wider GREAT area, and also support for every integer `#RANK` up to 5.
+Specifying `#RANK 6` or bigger crashes the program.
 Angolmois `#RANK` system is certainly ill-designed however, so it may change without a notice.

 [^2]: Due to the current implementation strategy, the actual grading area may
       vary when the measure is rescaled or BPM is changed.